 Although John was able to successfully defend himself in court, the damage had been done.
 DMC was shut down in 1982 after only selling approximately 9,000 cars.
 That would generally be the end of the story, but a few years later, in 1985, Back To The Future was released in theaters.
 The filmmaker’s choice to capitalize on the infamy of the DeLorean and use it as the featured time machine in the movie cemented the DeLorean in pop culture.
 It elevated it to “dream car” status for a generation of 80s kids.

 The resurrection of DMC

-In 1997 a new company called DeLorean Motor Company of Texas acquired all of the remaining DeLorean parts along with exclusive distribution rights and all DMC trademarks, effectively becoming a “new” DMC.
-However, they will state that they have “no connection to John DeLorean, the DeLorean estate or the original DeLorean Motor Company.”
+In 1997, a new company called DeLorean Motor Company of Texas acquired all of the remaining DeLorean parts along with exclusive distribution rights and all DMC trademarks, effectively becoming a “new” DMC.
+However, it will state that they have “no connection to John DeLorean, the DeLorean estate or the original DeLorean Motor Company.”

 With all the original parts and the tooling and technical documentation to reproduce new parts, DMC of Texas is poised to bring back the original DeLorean for sale and continue to service existing owners.